snowplow/snowbridge/README.md

 Assuming your AWS credentials have sufficient permission to Kinesis and DynamoDB your consumer should now be able to run by launching the executable.

 _WARNING_: This consumer always starts from `TRIM_HORIZON` - be mindful of this when launching.

+### AWS: SQS

+To consume from an SQS queue you will need to create a queue to consume from first.
+Once created you can define it and start consuming directly.

 ### GCP: PubSub